 True hope includes faith in something higher and greater than anything we have ever experienced.
 It opens us to the unknown.

-But what about our personal concerns?
-What is happening in our lives that may be causing anxiety or despair?
-How can we choose the path of hope, not knowing what the outcome will be?
-Hope is a way of building new neural pathways for new outcomes that will bless.
+So, what is happening in your life that may be causing anxiety or despair?
+How can you choose the path of hope, not knowing what the outcome will be?

-Whatever we are frightened about let us know that thousands of others are facing something that has a similar feeling.
+Whatever we are frightened about, let us know that thousands of others are facing something with a similar feeling.
 We are all in this together.
 As we join together, finding mutual support, we shall work through the difficulties.

-Let us not lose hope.
+Let us not lose hope!
+Hope is a path towards wisdom and joy.
 It is a pathway to something greater.

 In great hope,